michalleptuch/calendar-flyout/PRIVACY.md

 # Privacy policy

-Calendar Flyout does not collect or send:
+Calendar Flyout does not send:
-- personal user data
+- any personal user data
-- appointments from local and system calendars.
+- information about device
+- calendars and events from added calendar accounts.

 Calendar Flyout reads and writes:
-- appointments from local and system calendars.
+- calendars in added accounts
+- events in added accounts.

+Calendar Flyout stores:
+- calendar and event data on your local machine.

 Calendar Flyout collects and sends:
 - anonymous information about crashes and hangs.

 The publisher can modify or update this privacy policy.
 Users should review this privacy policy periodically.

-Last modified: **July 1, 2022**.
+Last modified: **January 29, 2024**.